Skip to main content

-There are 2 methods of how leverage works on different exchanges:
+There are two methods for how leverage functions across different exchanges:

 Method One